 Meat and Fish: Protein Powerhouses

 Next stop, the meat and fish section.
 Again, you can feel good about saying “yes.”
 Meat, fish, and eggs are loaded with essential proteins and fat-soluble vitamins.
 For an even better boost, opt for free-range, pasture-raised, antibiotic-free, and hormone-free varieties.
-These options provide not only nutrition but also peace of mind.
+These options provide not only nutrition but also peace of mind about what you are consuming.

 And then there are the aisles packed with processed foods.
 Here’s where things get really murky.
 Most packaged goods are loaded with ingredients you’ve never heard of and certainly don’t need.
 Even worse, they often contain synthetic vitamins, which can’t be used by your body the same way natural vitamins can.
 So those impressive numbers on the nutrition label?
 They’re not telling the full story.

-Take a peek at the ingredient list.
+Take a closer look at the ingredient list.
 How many items do you recognize as actual food?
-It can be pretty shocking to realize just how much of what’s in that package is far from nourishing.
+It can be pretty shocking to realize just how far these products stray from the definition of nourishment.

 There are some hidden gems, though.
-You might stumble across some raw nuts, natural almond butter, raw honey, or maybe a locally made soup or stew.
-These are the kinds of foods that still fit the definition of real nourishment.
+Look for raw nuts, natural almond butter, raw honey, or maybe a locally made soup or stew.
+These items align with what your body needs and fit the definition of real food.

 The Real Food Rule: Could You Hunt or Gather It?